umccr/MAF-summary/README.md

 ```
 <br>

-This will generate ***summariseMAFs.html*** report, *[summariseMAFs.md](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFs.md)* markdown report.
+This will generate ***summariseMAFs.html*** and *[summariseMAFs.md](https://github.com/umccr/MAF-summary/tree/master/scripts/summariseMAFs.md)* markdown reports.
 It will also create a folder with user-defined name with the following output tables and plots:

 Output file | Component | Description
 ------------ | ------------| -----------